 How to get to the monastery of Gracanica

-From Pristina’s main bus station just west of the town centre, frequent busses to Gjilan pass through Gračanica after about 20 minutes.
+From Pristina’s main bus station just west of the town centre, frequent busses leave for Gjilan.
+They pass through Gračanica after about 20 minutes.
 The monastery is on the main road about 200 m from the bus stop.